To install the HLH operating system from a USB flash drive:

 - Enter Install-WindowsFeature -Name Hyper-V, RSAT-Hyper-V-Tools, and then press Enter.

-- To continue the HLH deployment follow the instruction in the Dell EMC Cloud for Microsoft Azure Stack Deployment Guide for 13G or 14G, as required.
+- To continue the HLH deployment follow the instruction in the Dell EMC Integrated System for Microsoft Azure Hub Stack Deployment Guide.

 Note: The deployment guide is not available to customers.
-To obtain instructions for completing a new HLH deployment, create a Support Request with Dell EMC Support.
+To obtain instructions for completing a new HLH deployment, create a Support Request with Dell Technologies Support.

-- To prepare your system to use the Dell EMC Patch and Update Automation Tool for updates later than the 1906 release, follow the instructions in the latest Dell EMC Cloud for Microsoft Azure Stack Hub Patch and Update Installation Guide.
+- To prepare your system to use the Dell EMC Patch and Update Automation Tool for updates later than the 1906 release, follow the instructions in the latest Dell EMC Integrated System for Microsoft Azure Stack Hub Patch and Update Installation Guide.

 For 13G, to avoid taking down the scale unit nodes, do not use the remediate parameter when running the Invoke-CheckFirmwareBaseline command.